Lea Riders Group

-Lea Riders Group was a Swedish rock band with roots in Borgholm, Sweden.
+Lea Riders Group was a Swedish band with roots in Borgholm, Sweden.

 The band formed in 1961 when Hawkey Franzén started the Red River Band, a trio consisting of a drummer, accordionist and trumpet player, along with two of his friends.
 Additional members were added and after 1963, the Red River Band changed its name to Lea Riders Group.
 Many members came and went but founder and frontman Hawkey Franzén was the constant member in the band's lineup.
 After playing in schools and party places on the island of Öland, in Kalmar, the rest of Småland, Blekinge and Östergötland, the band got an opportunity to play in Stockholm in 1966.
 There they quickly built a name among students and youth, and the group became a popular indie band before the term had even been coined.
 Their first television appearance was in autumn 1966, when a live performance directed by Stefan Jarl and Jan Lindqvist was shown on SVT.
 A number of singles were recorded and released by Philips Records.
 It would once again collaborate with Jarl and Lindqvist when Lea Riders Group got to record some of the soundtrack to the film Dom Kallar Oss Mods. ("They Call Us Misfits" in English).
 Jarl and Lindqvist's choices for recording the soundtrack was between Lea Riders Group and a similar band called Baby Grandmothers.
 However the main theme was written and recorded by Lee Riders group that later was appearing on lists all around Europe.

 In the middle of 1968, most of the members deemed that gigs and jams were not going to move the band forward, and Franzén dissolved the group in May of that year.
-The band Made in Sweden was formed out of the ashes of Lea Riders Group by Bo Häggström and Slim Borgudd.
-Well the real story was that Slim heard George play at a place called Sunside in a dance band named Stubinerna when Lea Riders was playing at the Golden Circle.
-So Slim asked Bosse to check out George, resulting inviting George to come up and jam.
-Well this resulted in George never stepped down and the trio Made in Sweden was formed.
+The band Made in Sweden was formed from the remnants of Lea Riders Group by Bo Häggström and Slim Borgudd.